 The following information draws on 30+years working with manufacturers on how they can encourage distributors to submit channel POS data

-The fear of disintermediation [i.e., manufacturers using channel POS data to eliminate distributors from the channel] is alive and well—and distributors recognize the wealth of power they possess in protecting this imperative data.
+The fear of disintermediation is alive and well—and distributors recognize the wealth of power they possess in protecting this imperative data.
+As is often the case, channel partners and distributors may feel that sharing POS data puts them in a vulnerable position, particularly if you lack an established relationship.

 Other areas distributors leave themselves vulnerable to when sharing [confidential] POS data